adithid03/Fruit-Health-and-Fruit-Recognition-System/README.md

 #  Fruit Health and Fruit Recognition System

-This is a **major academic project** developed as part of the final year B.E.
-Computer Science and Engineering curriculum.
-The project focuses on identifying fruit types and assessing their freshness or rottenness using **deep learning and transfer learning** techniques.
-A deep learning model based on **MobileNetV2 (with Transfer Learning)** was trained for accurate fruit classification and freshness detection.
+This project, developed as part of our final-year Bachelor of Engineering (Computer Science and Engineering) curriculum, focuses on intelligent fruit recognition and freshness assessment.
+Leveraging deep learning and transfer learning techniques, the system is capable of identifying various fruit types and estimating their freshness or degree of rottenness.

+At its core, the project uses a fine-tuned MobileNetV2 model trained on a curated dataset, enabling accurate classification with lightweight performance suitable for real-time web deployment.

+### What is MobileNetV2?

+MobileNetV2 is a lightweight and efficient deep learning architecture developed by Google.
+It is optimized for mobile and embedded vision applications.
+The model is known for:

+- **Depthwise Separable Convolutions**: Reduces computation by separating spatial and channel-wise processing.
+- **Inverted Residuals with Linear Bottlenecks**: Improves information flow through the network while keeping it compact.
+- **Low Latency and Memory Footprint**: Ideal for real-time systems like ours.

+### Why We Chose MobileNetV2?

+- **Pre-trained on ImageNet**: Helped us leverage transfer learning to train with less data.
+- **Fast Inference**: Ensures our web-based app performs quickly even on low-end devices.
+- **High Accuracy**: Achieved over 98% accuracy on our fruit freshness and type classification task.

+We fine-tuned MobileNetV2 using transfer learning to adapt it for our dataset containing various fresh and rotten fruits.

 ## 📌 Overview